Global Studies (GLST) 650

 Delivery Mode: Individualized-Study

-While the topic of sustainability has been around for some time, I am inviting you to partner with me and other students in advancing the development of the emergent edges of the field, and to do so in a multi-disciplinary and ‘integrated’ manner.
+While the topic of sustainability has been around for some time, Dr. Gismondi is inviting students to partner with him and other students in advancing the development of the emergent edges of the field, and to do so in a multi-disciplinary and ‘integrated’ manner.

 The course will introduce foundational approaches to the theory and practice of sustainability as well as new critical approaches to the question in the 21st Century.
 There is no one response to the challenging goal of transition to sustainability.
 Your own experience, reading, thinking, and writing will be crucial to advancing our collective grasp of sustainability as idea, transformative practice and way of life.

 This is a guided reading course.
-At the outset, I am interested in knowing your interest and experience in the field and any topics that you would like to research.
 We will read some key texts together and collaborate to develop novel pathways through the field and explore creative assignments that systems change.